-A party's decision not to participate in the investigatory process does not preclude him or her from appealing the hearing panel's decision, however, except in extraordinary circumstances, a party who does not respond to the Investigator's inquiries during the investigatory process will be precluded from appealing on the ground that new evidence has come to light.
+A party's decision not to participate in the investigatory process does not preclude them from appealing the Decision-maker's determination, however, except in extraordinary circumstances, a party who does not respond to the Investigator's inquiries during the investigatory process will be precluded from appealing on the ground that new evidence has come to light.

-The Appeal Panel will hold a closed review session, during which time it will review the Title IX Investigator's report, including the Investigator's findings and recommended sanctions, the Title IX Coordinator's Final Notice of Determination, the Title IX Adjudication Panel's determination, including the hearing record, and any subsequent materials submitted by the parties in anticipation of the appeal.
+The Appeal Panel will hold a closed review session, during which time it will review the Investigator's report, the Decision-maker's Notice of Determination, including the hearing record, and any subsequent materials submitted by the parties in anticipation of the appeal.
 After a review of all of the information and evidence presented, the Appeal Panel may:

-- affirm the decision of the Title XI Adjudication Panel.
-In this case, the decision is final and no further action will be taken. - remand the matter back to the Adjudication Panel or Title IX Investigator to: - o reevaluate the decision in light of the Appeal Panel's findings or - o reopen the investigation; - modify the sanctions imposed by the Adjudication Panel.
+- affirm the decision of the Decision-maker.
+In this case, the decision is final and no further action will be taken. - remand the matter back to the Decision-maker or Investigator to: - o reevaluate the decision in light of the Appeal Panel's findings or - o reopen the investigation; - modify the sanctions imposed by the Decision-maker.

-The Appeal Panel's decision will be transmitted in writing to the reporting party, the responding party, and the Title IX Coordinator simultaneously within 15 business days of the non-appealing party's submission.
+The Appeal Panel's decision will be transmitted in writing to the Complainant and the Respondent, simultaneously within fifteen business days of the non-appealing party's submission.
 The finding of the Appeal Panel is final.